 - Children / Young People requiring a specialist mental health assessment or diagnosis

-Where a school identifies a pupil / family who will not engage with specialist mental health services CISS is, where appropriate, able to work in partnership with CAMHS (Child and Adolescent Mental Health services) to ensure that an intervention is delivered to support the child or young person’s emotional / mental health and well-being.
+Where a school identifies a pupil / family who will not engage with specialist mental health services we are, where appropriate, able to work in partnership with CAMHS (Child and Adolescent Mental Health services) to ensure that an intervention is delivered to support the child or young person’s emotional/mental health and well-being.

 - Children and Young People receiving therapy from another service

 The Counselling in Schools Service will not usually work with a child or young person who is already receiving a therapeutic intervention from another service.
 This is an ethical decision taken to prevent any confusion for a child or young person and avoid any possible ‘contamination’ of work.
 On occasion as part of a therapeutic package being offered by CAMHS we may work alongside one another to support a child or young person and their family but this work would be delivered within clear boundaries.

 What should we have in place before we set up Counselling/Arts Therapy in our school?